 This year's Final Exam will be held on August 9, 2018 from 10 am to 1 pm on campus.
-Those taking the Final Exam on campus must print out the provided scantron form in bCourses and bring it to the in person meeting.
-Everyone must submit the take home portion of the exam via bCourses by 11:59pm (PDT) August 10, 2018.
+You must bring your take home portion of the exam to this in-person meeting.
+You must also print out the provided scantron form in bCourses and bring it to the in-person meeting.
 If you miss taking the final or try to take it in a manner for which you have not received permission, you will fail this class automatically.